porla/docs/docs/api/jsonrpc/methods/torrents_list.md

   // Total amount of torrents filtered "torrents_total": 1800,

-  // The total amount of torrents in the session, regardless of filters "torrents_total_unfiltered": 45007
+  // The total amount of torrents in all session, regardless of filters "torrents_total_unfiltered": 45007
 }
 ```